YUNSUCHO/Localizing-human-pose-in-adversarial-way-with-MPII-dataset/README.md

-# Localizing-the-key-points-using-GAN-framework

-# Adversarial-Pose-Enstimation
+# Localizing-human-pose-with-MPII-dataset

-Investigation on adversarial learning for pose prediction in Leeds Sports Pose Dataset
+Experiments on adversarial learning for localizing the key-points in MPII Dataset

 Pytorch implementation of chen et al. "Adversarial PoseNet" for landmark localization on digital images.